Michael M. Gilday: Career

 As a flag officer, Gilday served as Director of Operations for NATO's Joint Force Command in Lisbon and Director of Operations for United States Cyber Command.
 He assumed the duties of Commander, Fleet Cyber Command and United States Tenth Fleet on July 14, 2016, was appointed Director of Operations for the Joint Chiefs of Staff in May 2018, and became Director of the Joint Staff from March 1, 2019.

 On July 11, 2019, Gilday was nominated for appointment as the next chief of naval operations (CNO).
 On August 1, the United States Senate voted unanimously to award Gilday a fourth star following the Senate Armed Services Committee's recommendation that he succeed Admiral John M. Richardson as CNO in September 2019.

 On April 15, 2020, Gilday announced the Navy was considering reinstating Brett Crozier, earlier fired in relation to his controversial response to coronavirus disease on the aircraft carrier USS Theodore Roosevelt.
 Gilday and the acting United States Secretary of the Navy, James E. McPherson, recommended that Crozier be reinstated as captain of the Roosevelt on April 25, 2020.

 On August 10, 2020, Gilday was running on the Washington Navy Yard base, where he lives, when he "fell ill".
 Gilday was assisted by a passing Marine, and was taken to his physician.
 He underwent heart surgery for a pre-existing condition about two weeks later.
 He returned to work full-time on September 28.

+His term as chief of naval operations ended on August 14, 2023.

+Fat Leonard involvement

+On March 10, 2007, Captain Gilday attended a banquet with 17 other naval officers hosted by Malaysian husbanding contractor Leonard Francis.
+Gilday and the other officers paid $50 for the dinner.
+A subsequent investigation determined that Francis had spent $20,962 on the dinner, and that the officers had therefore violated ethics rules barring them from receiving gifts of more than $20.Investigators from NCIS and DCIS questioned Gilday on June 1, 2015.
+Gilday said he had felt uncomfortable at the dinner, which had cost far more than $50 apiece, but said he had assumed the event was "cleared through legal channels."
+The Navy investigation found that Gilday "honestly and reasonably believed [his] attendance was ethically permissible."
+Gilday's attendance at the dinner was not known during his Naval career.